 Faten Salah has TEFL, TESOL and Montessori diplomas as well as a masters degree in special education.
 Through her company, LEDS, she is also the distributor for Jolly Learning in Saudi Arabia.
 She has taught, trained teachers, trained trainers and supervised schools with the help of her team.
 She brings a clear understanding and boundless enthusiasm to her training to enable teachers achieve excellent results with Jolly Phonics.

 Hanan Helmi Nassar had her teacher training in Amman, Jordan.
-She has taught with Jolly Phonics for several years in Jeddah while also supervising other teachers using the programme.
+She has taught with Jolly Phonics for over 10 years in Jeddah while also supervising other teachers using the programme, and has been giving training in Jolly Phonics for over 5 years.
+She has a BA in Special Education and has recently joined The Expert for Educational Consulting centre where she gives training on Jolly Phonics and Jolly Music.
+She is about to complete her MBA in Business Administration in Education.
 She divides her time between Jordan and Saudi Arabia and can give training in both.

 24th August 2011 – Hanan Nasser talks about Training in Jordan